michael2012z/BitBible/markdown/KJV/files/Ps.md

 24. Pour out thine indignation upon them, and let thy wrathful anger take hold of them.

-25. Let their habitation be desolate; and let none dwell in their tents.their habitation: Heb. their palacelet none…: Heb. let there not be a dweller
+25. Let their habitation be desolate; and let none dwell in their tents.

-26. For they persecute him whom thou hast smitten; and they talk to the grief of those whom thou hast wounded.those…: Heb. thy wounded
+26. For they persecute him whom thou hast smitten; and they talk to the grief of those whom thou hast wounded.

-27. Add iniquity unto their iniquity: and let them not come into thy righteousness.iniquity unto…: or, punishment of iniquity, etc
+27. Add iniquity unto their iniquity: and let them not come into thy righteousness.

 28. Let them be blotted out of the book of the living, and not be written with the righteous.